Ibrahiim-Ahmed/UAV-Quadcopter-Drone/README.md

 ## 🛠️ Working Principle

 * Each joystick axis sends one byte (0–255) representing a control value (e.g., throttle, pitch).
-* On the drone, the ESP32-CAM reads these values via Wi-Fi UDP, then converts them to PWM outputs.
+* On the drone, the ESP32-CAM reads these values then converts them to PWM outputs.
 * The motors are controlled via MOSFETs, with each motor driving a corner of the drone.
-* The MPU6050 can be used for orientation correction and stabilization (currently optional).
+* The MPU6050 can be used for orientation correction and stabilization.

 ---